Freeze Warning issued for Anderson, Bledsoe, Blount Smoky Mountains, Bradley, Campbell by NWS - NewsBreak

 Special Weather Statement issued for Adair, Allen, Anderson, Barren, Bourbon, Boyle, Breckinridge by NWS

-Effective: 2022-10-21 04:42:00 EDT Expires: 2022-10-21 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Adair; Allen; Anderson; Barren; Bourbon; Boyle; Breckinridge; Bullitt; Butler; Casey; Clark; Clinton; Cumberland; Edmonson; Fayette; Franklin; Garrard; Grayson; Green; Hancock; Hardin; Harrison; Hart; Henry; Jefferson; Jessamine; Larue; Lincoln; Logan; Madison; Marion; Meade; Mercer; Metcalfe; Monroe; Nelson; Nicholas; Ohio; Oldham; Russell; Scott; Shelby; Simpson; Spencer; Taylor; Trimble; Warren; Washington; Woodford Increased Fire Danger Continues Warm temperatures, minimum relative humidities around 25 percent, and southerly breezes at 10 to 15 mph, will result in an elevated risk for wildfires this afternoon.
-Any fire that starts could become difficult to control.
-Warm and dry weather will continue through at least Monday.
+Effective: 2022-10-22 04:08:00 EDT Expires: 2022-10-22 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Adair; Allen; Anderson; Barren; Bourbon; Boyle; Breckinridge; Bullitt; Butler; Casey; Clark; Clinton; Cumberland; Edmonson; Fayette; Franklin; Garrard; Grayson; Green; Hancock; Hardin; Harrison; Hart; Henry; Jefferson; Jessamine; Larue; Lincoln; Logan; Madison; Marion; Meade; Mercer; Metcalfe; Monroe; Nelson; Nicholas; Ohio; Oldham; Russell; Scott; Shelby; Simpson; Spencer; Taylor; Trimble; Warren; Washington; Woodford Increased Fire Danger Continues Warm and dry weather will continue through at least Monday.
+Afternoon relative humidity values will decrease to between 30-40 percent today and Sunday with southerly breezes of 10-20 mph.
+Even with the moderating humidity, the wind and dry vegetation could cause any fires to become difficult to control.
 Any outdoor burning should be postponed until conditions improve.
 Obey all local burn bans.

 Comments / 0